KarthikRIyer/swiftplot/.github/ISSUE_TEMPLATE/10-build-installation-issue.md

 ---
 name: Build/Installation Issue
-about: Use this template for reporting a bug or a performance issue.
+about: Use this template for reporting a build or a installation issue.

 ---